 Languages with extended character sets are not fully supported

-LinkedIn’s official help page confirms that CSV and vCard formats do not support all characters.
-Contact names in Chinese, Japanese, Hebrew or other languages with extended character sets may not export correctly.
-Check your output file if your network includes contacts who use non-Latin scripts.
+LinkedIn’s official export help article confirms that its CSV and vCard formats do not support all characters.
+Contact names in Chinese, Japanese, Hebrew and other scripts can export incorrectly, so check your output file if your network includes contacts who write their names outside the Latin alphabet.

-Step 1: Export Your LinkedIn Connections as CSV
+Step 1.
+How to Export LinkedIn Contacts as CSV

 Open LinkedIn and go to your profile menu.
 Click the Me icon at the top of your LinkedIn homepage.
 Select Settings and Privacy from the dropdown.